4LB3R70D/SecLopeDeVega-Engine/README.md

 and focusing on the potential use of this software for security reasons:

-- In client mode, *Lope* can do some security tests when *he* connects to other systems in an interactive approach (not sure if we can call this [IAST](https://owasp.org/www-project-devsecops-guideline/latest/02c-Interactive-Application-Security-Testing)).
+- In client mode, *Lope* can do some security tests when *he* connects to other systems in an interactive approach (not sure if we can call this [IAST](https://owasp.org/www-project-devsecops-guideline/latest/02c-Interactive-Application-Security-Testing)), and potentially some web
+  [crawling/scraping](https://www.datacentric.es/en/web-crawling-and-web-scraping/) activities.
 Since you can define how many client connections to establish, it might be useful to try to do some [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) testing.

-- In server mode, *Lope* can work as a kind of [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) (or a set of them, this is explained in other sections).It also can work to do some dynamic testing on client software via the answers provided from the server.
+- In server mode, *Lope* can work as a kind of [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) (or a set of them, this is explained in other sections).
+  It also can work to do some dynamic testing on client software via the answers provided from the server.

-However, this software may be useful for other kind of tests that are not only security related, such as mocking-up other systems (as a client or as a server), potentially emulating user activity, as well as for doing load and stress testing too. **In any case, just remember that this software requires you to define the interaction, so it is not 'plug and play': there is still work to do to cover your needs** (except you have the right interaction files - *conversation rules* files).
+However, this software may be useful for other kind of tests that are not only security related, such as mocking-up other systems (as a client or as a server), potentially emulating user activity, as well as for doing load and stress testing too. **In any case, just remember that this software requires you to define the interaction, so it is not 'plug and play': there is still work to do to cover your needs** (except you have the right interaction files - *conversation rules* files).You can think of this like a gun and its bullets: *Lope* is the 'gun', but the *conversation rules* are the 'bullets'.

 Regarding rules, there are three main types of **conversation rules** that *Lope* can execute: